Continuous Integration

 CI configurations

-The Command line tools can be used to install all operating system dependencies on GitHub Actions.
+The Command line tools can be used to install all operating system dependencies in CI.

 GitHub Actions